-The no-holds-barred group autobiography of the critically-acclaimed feminist punk-rock group, The Lunachicks
+Dive into this no-holds-barred group autobiography of the critically acclaimed feminist punk-rock group, The Lunachicks—featuring never-before-seen materials from the band’s private archive.

 Yet beneath all the makeup, wigs, and hilarious outfits were three women struggling to grow into adulthood under the most unorthodox of conditions.
 Together onstage they were invincible B-movie superheroes who kicked heaps of ass—but apart, not so much.
 Depression, addiction, and identity crises loomed overhead, not to mention the barrage of sexist nonsense they faced from the music industry.